Aspose/releases.aspose.com/content/en/html/net/release-notes/2023/aspose-html-for-net-23-11-release-notes.md

 linktitle: "Aspose.HTML for .NET 23.11 Release Notes"
 title: "Aspose.HTML for .NET 23.11 Release Notes"
 weight: 20
-description: "In this release, we have improved the quality of rendering and received documents.
-Improved usability and stability with the Accessibility namespace."
+description: "In this release, we have improved the quality of rendering and resulting documents.
+Improved usability and stability of the Accessibility namespace."
 type: "repository"
 layout: "release"
 hideChildren: false